Autopsy shows Jayland Walker shot by police 46 times; family issues response

 Editor’s Note: Some of the following details may be disturbing.

-AKRON, Ohio (WJW) – Jayland Walker was shot by police 46 times when police officers in Akron, Ohio, killed him after a chase on June 27.
+AKRON, Ohio (WJW) — Jayland Walker was shot by police 46 times when officers in Akron, Ohio, killed him after a chase in June.

 The findings were released Friday by Dr. Lisa Kohler, the Summit County Medical Examiner.